Triumph TR6 Trophy: Unit construction, before oil-in-frame models

 Like the other 650-cc models, the Trophy gained unit construction in 1963.
 Coil ignition replaced the magneto.

-On the west coast desert racing become very popular and Johnson Motors, the Triumph distributor for the western states saw the impending demand, and communicated with the Triumph Meridan Manufacturing Plant for a desert spec bike, that had improved suspension, Dunlop Universal Trails tires, different gear ratios, an ET ignition with no battery, no running lights, no mufflers and no speedometer.
-These would later be commonly called a "Desert Sled" and designated as the model TR6SC.
+On the west coast desert racing become very popular and Johnson Motors, the Triumph distributor for the western states communicated with the Triumph Meridan manufacturing Plant for a desert spec bike, that had improved suspension, Dunlop Universal Trails tires, different gear ratios (17 tooth drive sprocket), an ET ignition with no battery, no lights, and a high pipe exhaust with no mufflers.
+Similar to the short track T120C TT Specials, these would later be commonly called a "Desert Sled" and designated as the model TR6SC Trophy Special.
+The TR6SC Trophy Special bikes were produced in small numbers (255 units in 1965, other years see dispatch records) specifically for the California desert racing scene.

 For 1964, the bike received stronger front forks, which improved handling.
 The TR6SC model gained a bit more fame in 1964 as Steve McQueen(actor/part time racer)represented team U.S.A.
 Competed in the International Six Day Trials (I.S.D.T.)riding a 1964 TR6SC in East Germany.
-The Smiths Chronometric instruments were replaced by the magnetic type.

 In 1965, a locating pin for finding top dead center was added to allow timing without the use of a dial gauge.

 In 1966, a new tear drop tank was introduced.
-This new slim line tank looked much more sporty and did not have a parcel grid.
+This new slim line tank held less fuel and did not have a parcel grid.
 Along with the new design, a new tank badge was re-styled from the "Harmonica" style to the "Eyebrow".

-Early 66 models (made in late 65)ordered by Johnson Distributors for the west coast were equipped with alloy fenders no running lights and the exhaust was on the left side and slash cut with no mufflers.
+Early 66 TR6SC Trophy Special models ordered by Johnson Motors for the west coast were equipped with alloy fenders no running lights and the exhaust was on the left side with no mufflers.
 These were still designated TR6SC, but starting in early part of 1966 Triumph dropped the models TR6SC and TR6SR, and the new models were now TR6C and TR6R.
-The TR6R was relatively the same as the previous SR model, but the TR6C now came standard with running lights, and had high pipe exhaust on each side of the bike with mufflers, steel painted fenders and included a speedometer standard.
+The TR6R was relatively the same as the previous SR model, but the TR6C now came standard with running lights, and had high level, left side exhaust pipes with mufflers, steel painted fenders and included a speedometer standard.
 This street-able version is also referred to as the east coast set up as Tri-cor was the east coast distributor and typically had ordered their TR6SC bikes with all the running lights and street trim.
 The electrics changed to 12 volts, and a bigger 6-pint oil tank was added.
 The front brake drum was redesigned to allow a larger braking surface.

 For 1967, the TR6 received some engine changes.
-Compression was raised to 9:1. and Bonneville exhaust valves and camshaft were adopted, resulting in a 5-bhp increase.
+Compression was lowered to 9:1. and Bonneville exhaust valves and camshaft were adopted, resulting in a 5-bhp increase.
 This year was the beginning of the shift to unified threads.
-The TR6C now got twin high pipes on the left side.
+The TR6C now got twin high pipes on the left side with mufflers.